kenr16/quote-server/README.md

 '''

 # Things I have learned:
+The mod.rs file will usually need to be updated with a list of modules anytime one wishes to export a function, even if the exported function is not being exported to or from the mod.rs file within the directory itself.

 It is necessary to run a database in one terminal window, while running the server in another, and helpful to have a thrid window open to run testing on saves.

 Rust will look in two places for a module listed as "mod model":